Veeam Completes Acquisition of Securiti AI to Create the Industry’s First Trusted Data Platform for Accelerating Safe AI at Scale

 2. Data Silos Lead to Ineffective Data Discovery

 Many enterprise data discovery applications have limited capabilities to detect and discover sensitive data.
-Some tools offer data discovery of structured data, while others tools are exclusive to unstructured data discovery.
+Some tools offer data discovery of structured data, while other tools are exclusive to unstructured data discovery.
 Moreover, every tool has different integrated data detection algorithms and supports limited PI identifiers.

 Solution